Frequently Asked Question & Answers for the Modern Warrior

 Materials Used: Bowl style kabuto, steel construction, traditional brocade, hemp, quality cotton, brass, copper fittings with genuine leather & and some synthetic materials might be used. (materials may differ depending on model)

-Our “Gashira Class” yoroi are the next step up from our “Kachi Class.”
-Each suit is handcrafted by our experienced katchû-shi (armor smith) at the Iron Mountain Armory.
-Our craftsman will use quality materials and traditional crafting methods with some modern techniques, tools and advancements in design.
-Much like the Taisho Class, each suit has been heavily researched, and a lot of care is put into their historical accuracy.
-The principle difference between the Gashira-class and Taisho-class, is that the Gashira Class is crafted with the practical bowl-style kabuto (simulated laminate) and some other machine stamped parts.
-Gashira class also feature some small modern design enhancements (like adding grommets and spot welding) to make the armor more robust and easier to main.
-Our Gashira Class samurai armor is made specifically for collectors, exhibitions, re-enactors and martial artists, who want an authentic “Gendai” samurai suit of armor without the added expenses of the more traditional design and hand crafting methods found in our Taisho class.
+Our “Gashira Class” yoroi represents the next level up from our “Kachi Class.”
+Each suit is meticulously handcrafted by our experienced katchû-shi (armor smiths) at Iron Mountain Armory.
+These artisans pour their warrior spirit into every piece, using quality materials and traditional crafting methods, complemented by modern techniques, tools, and design advancements.
+Like the Taisho Class, each suit is heavily researched and crafted with great care for historical accuracy.
+The principal difference between the Gashira and Taisho classes is that the Gashira Class is crafted with a practical bowl-style kabuto (simulated laminate) and some machine-stamped parts.
+The Gashira Class also features subtle modern enhancements, such as grommets and spot welding, making the armor more robust and easier to maintain.
+Our Gashira Class samurai armor is made for collectors, exhibitions, re-enactors, and martial artists who desire an authentic “Gendai” samurai suit of armor without the additional expenses associated with the more traditional design and handcrafting methods of our Taisho Class.

-The Gashira class features a more traditional Gendai design over kachi class and include features such as, real animal hair, genuine leather, removable or interchangeable nose, brass fittings, shoulder padding with kikko (armor plating), traditional butted mail, opposable thumbs, leg / waist support on haidate, extra materials, fittings, riveting, grommets, extra lacing options and included armor storage / display box (yoroi bitsu) with stand.
-The attention to detail is a big step up from Kachi class, however, due to handcrafting of many parts there might be some blemishes that pass through our QC process.
-Although we work to avoid and fix blemishes / issues, through the QC process, they are a natural occurrence of handcrafting.
-Taisho class suits will have fewer (if any) of these blemishes that occur due to high standards and level of detail when crafting and review.
+The Gashira Class features a more traditional Gendai design compared to the Kachi Class and includes features such as real animal hair, genuine leather, a removable or interchangeable nose, brass fittings, shoulder padding with kikko (armor plating), traditional butted mail, opposable thumbs, leg/waist support on haidate, extra materials, fittings, riveting, grommets, additional lacing options, and an included armor storage/display box (yoroi bitsu) with stand.
+The attention to detail is a significant step up from the Kachi Class.
+However, due to the handcrafted nature of many parts, there may be some blemishes that pass through our QC process.
+Although we strive to avoid and correct these blemishes, they are a natural occurrence in handcrafting.
+Taisho Class suits will have fewer, if any, of these blemishes due to the high standards and meticulous review processes.

 Taisho (Commander Class) Armors: